davidgsd/AllScan/README.md

 5. Support favorites scanning, detecting of activity on a node and disconnect then connect to next node after a configurable inactivity delay.
 Estimated completion: Jan.
 28

 # Release Notes
+**v0.3 2022-12-19**<br>
+Implement ASL Stats functions and color coding of Favorites Table '#' and new 'Rx%' and 'LCnt' columns.
+Color codes for '#' col: Dark Green: Node Active, Medium Green: Active, WT enabled, Red: Node is Keyed.
+Rx% refers to node's reported TxTime divided by its UpTime.
+LCnt is the reported number of Connected Links (ie. nodes/hubs/links).

 **v0.26 2022-12-19**<br>
 Implement ASL Stats API infrastructure.
 Improve handling of page reload logic after browser JS online event when node is no longer accessible.